-Let’s get this straight, or rather, let’s get this V. What’s the difference between a straight-six and a V6 engine?
-The immediate differences are easy to spot: One is composed of six cylinders in a straight line, while the other is two arrays of cylinders aligned in a V formation.
+The immediate differences between a straight-six and a V6 engine are easy to spot: One is composed of six cylinders in a straight line, while the other has two arrays of cylinders aligned in a V formation.
 That’s easy enough to wrap your head around, but what’s the reason for such a difference?

 Here’s how a V6 validates its more complicated shape.
 Since there are two half-length rows of cylinders, the V6 engine is naturally half the length of a straight-six.
 This is the premier benefit of this style of engine.
 In order to maximize the space both under the hood and in the rest of the vehicle, the more compact engine style is an excellent tool for car designers.
 Since the V6 does have six cylinders, it is a good option for making powerful yet small cars.
 In terms of power, the shape of a V6 engine opens up a convenient space for turbos as well.

 There are several different angles of V engine that can exist.
 For example, the Ford EcoBoost V6 engine has 60 degrees of separation between the two banks of cylinders.
 There are other V6 engines that can be 90 degrees apart, and 120 degrees, as well.
 Of course, there are other angle options for this engine, but those are the most common.